bohandley/tree-visual/time.md

     updateConfig()
     think through the type, id, pathRestr, exposedNodes NOW NEED TO add callback!

+5/19/2020
+  5:30pm-8:00pm
+    refactor adding the g1 or g2 to the id adding the position as a class allows us to get around that g or circle selectall begin adding linkedClick to  zoomable tree and collapsible tree

 5/ /2020 NEED TO REFACTOR THAT LEAF THING
 Next